-When Alexander Graham Bell phoned a friend in the 18th century, the whole world took the call.
+When Edinburgh-born Alexander Graham Bell first phoned a friend in the 18th century, the whole world took the call.

-Edinburgh has been speaking to visitors ever since and captivating them with one of Europe’s – if not the world’s – most historic cities.
+The Scottish capital has been speaking to visitors ever since and captivating them with one of the world’s most historic urban centres.

 Jubilation after the 2014 Commonwealth Games in Glasgow drove the Scots to stretch for independence from British bonds.
 While the bid narrowly failed, Scottish culture and identity remain powerful in their own right, and nowhere is that more on display than in the capital.
 Brexit may yet open a new chapter for this extraordinary city.

 Here’s a city guide to the top things to do in Edinburgh.

 There is quite literally no end to the historical things to do in Edinburgh, so prepare yourself for a busy holiday!